Prime Rib of Pork | Dixie Chik Cooks

 Prime Rib of Pork

-If you’ve never tasted Kurobuta pork, you’re definitely missing out.
+If you’ve never tasted Kurobuta pork, you’re definitely missing out; it’s not your ordinary pork.
 This is possibly the best pork I’ve ever had.

 Ever.